 The UNC Faculty Development Fellowship seeks faculty from family medicine residency programs (including community and hospital-based residencies, university departments of family medicine, and military programs) who:

-- are residency-trained family physicians in their early years of full-time faculty work.
-Third-year residents who will be serving in a faculty role after graduation may apply, but preference is given to family physicians already serving in a faculty role at the time of application.
+- are residency-trained primary care physicians in their early years of full-time faculty work.
+Third-year residents who will be serving in a faculty role after graduation may apply, but preference is given to physicians already serving in a faculty role at the time of application.

 plan a career in academic family medicine

 - have demonstrated interest and willingness to complete scholarly projects that require a substantial time commitment in addition to the time spent in Chapel Hill.

 While the fellowship experience is most valuable for those faculty who have completed at least a year in the faculty role prior to the start of the fellowship, any family physician in a faculty position involving teaching residents or medical students is welcome to apply.
 We also generally limit a residency program to one fellow per year.